disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M02-HOL-Monitor.md

 12. Select **Search** again and review the results once the status is Completed.

-13. Look for an activity of Edited Flow, select the item to open the detail.
+13. Look for an activity of Edited Flow, and select the item to open the detail.
 Review what data is provided.

 14. A common task is to look at all of the activity for a particular user.
 Copy the user from this Edited flow activity and go back to the Audit search.

 15. Paste the user you copied into the Users filter and select search again.
 Now you are looking at all the activity for a single user.

 16. Try selecting an item to view detail.
 Copy the Item field and then go back to the list and select the filter results.
-Paste the item info you just copied into the filed.
+Paste the item info you just copied into the file.
 The results list will now only show activities related to that item.
 For example, you could use this to show all activities for a specific flow.

 **Note:** Any information from before auditing was enabled, cannot be retrieved.
 This can be seen by selecting a date range from before the auditing was enabled.

-## Exercise 7 : Get notification of new apps, flows and connectors (Optional if you have time)
+## Exercise 7: Get notification of new apps, flows and connectors (Optional if you have time)

 ### Scenario

-In this exercise, you will be using one of the pre-built Power Automate templates that runs on a schedule and looks for newly created canvas apps, flows and connectors and sends you an email.
+In this exercise, you will be using one of the pre-built Power Automate templates that runs on a schedule looks for newly created canvas apps, flows and connectors and sends you an email.

 ### Task 1: Create the flow from the template